Guilherme-del/uniararas/python/sinaisSistemas/trabP2/grupo.md

-# Arena Game
+# FFT
-In this repo you will find out a game created at FHO,with 5 integrants:
+In this repo you will find out a game created at FHO,with 4 integrants:
 <ul>
   <li>Bruno Silva Tomicha - 109618</li>
   <li>Guilherme Cavenaghi - 109317</li>